brianqhe/portfolio-website/README.md

 The purpose of this website to communicate and demonstrate my abilities to prospective employers.

-To showcase my abilities, this website was created to showcase my talent, abilities and coding experience.
+This website was created to showcase my talent, abilities and coding experience.
 This website will provide information about myself, my skills, interest, professional knoweldge and a showcase of my work.

+The website will also show prospective employers the tech stacks that I am familiar with and links to my social media accounts to contact me.

 ## Functionality / Features